Wacław Sierpiński

-Educational background
+Early life and education

-Sierpiński enrolled in the Department of Mathematics and Physics at the University of Warsaw in 1899 and graduated four years later.
+Sierpiński was born in 1882 in Warsaw, Congress Poland, to a doctor father Konstanty and mother Ludwika (née Łapińska).
+His abilities in mathematics were evident from childhood.
+He enrolled in the Department of Mathematics and Physics at the University of Warsaw in 1899 and graduated five years later.

 In 1903, while still at the University of Warsaw, the Department of Mathematics and Physics offered a prize for the best essay from a student on Voronoy's contribution to number theory.
 Sierpiński was awarded a gold medal for his essay, thus laying the foundation for his first major mathematical contribution.
 Unwilling for his work to be published in Russian, he withheld it until 1907, when it was published in Samuel Dickstein's mathematical magazine 'Prace Matematyczno-Fizyczne' (Polish: 'The Works of Mathematics and Physics').

 After his graduation in 1904, Sierpiński worked as a school teacher of mathematics and physics in Warsaw.
 However, when the school closed because of a strike, Sierpiński decided to go to Kraków to pursue a doctorate.
 At the Jagiellonian University in Kraków, he attended lectures by Stanisław Zaremba on mathematics.
 He also studied astronomy and philosophy.
-He received his doctorate and was appointed to the University of Lwów in 1908.
+In 1906, he received his doctorate and in 1908 was appointed to the University of Lwów.
+In 1910, he became head of the Faculty of Mathematics at the university.